litruv/websocket-driver/README.md

 npm install
 ```

-4. Start the WebSocket Driver.
+4. Start the API WebSocket Bridge.

 ```bash
 npm start
 ```

-The WebSocket Driver will now be running on your local machine.
+The API WebSocket Bridge will now be running on your local machine.

 ## License